 India (Andhra Pradesh)

-Young Lives research is based in Hyderabad plus 6 districts of Andhra Pradesh: Skrikakulam and West Godavari in the Coastal region; Anantapur and Cuddapah in Rayalaseema; and Mahboobnager and Karimnaga in Telangana.
+We are carrying out our research in 20 sites across Andhra Pradesh, with a focus on poorer communities in Hyderabad and 6 districts of Andhra Pradesh: Skrikakulam and West Godavari in the Coastal region; Anantapur and Cuddapah in Rayalaseema; and Mahboobnager and Karimnaga in Telangana.
 Together, these areas cover different geographical regions, levels of development, urban/rural locations and population characteristics.
-For a map showing the sample sites, a full description of the sample sites and key findings so far, follow the links.

 In India Young Lives works with the Centre for Economic and Social Studies (CESS) in Hyderabad, Sri Padmavati Mahila Visvavidyalam (Women’s University) (SPMVV) in Tirupati and Save the Children-India.

 To contact the team in India, email Piyali Sarkar, Communications Coordinator (email@example.com)